 2 The Council of Guardians consists of six Islamic jurists and six secular lawyers.
-The six Islamic jurists are appointed by the Supreme Leader.
-The six lawyers on the Council are selected by the judiciary but confirmed by the Majles.
+The six Islamic jurists are appointed (continued...)

 The Assembly of Experts is empowered to oversee the work of the Supreme Leader and replace him if necessary, as well as to amend the constitution.
 The elected Assembly serves a six-year term; the fourth election for that Assembly was held on December 15, 2006.
-After that election, Akbar Hashemi-Rafsanjani, still a major figure having served two terms as president himself (1989-1997), was named deputy leader of the Assembly.
+After that election, Rafsanjani, still a major figure having served two terms as president himself (1989-1997), was named deputy leader of the Assembly.
 After the death of the leader of the Assembly, Rafsanjani was selected its head in September 2007.
 See Figure 1 for a chart of the Iranian regime.